Wirdal/153Project/README.md

 There are two implementations of our e2e encryption.
 One uses Virgil Security, a free tool for developers for key creation, signing, encryption/decryption, etc.
 The other is an in-house implementation using OpenSSL.

+### Virgil Security
+There is a tag for the Virgil Security Implementation.
+It was a very light workload.
+A callback function had to be set up for the front end and our back end, which just communicates with the Virgil Cloud as detailed in the presentation.
+They handle everything, other than account creation.

+### OpenSSL
+(Kush writes here)

 ### Authors
 - Kauana dos Santos
 - Chase Maguire